 If you can tug on the grass and not feel the turf lifting, then it’s OK to give your lawn its first cut.

-If you have used a ryegrass based turf such as Sportsman or Lawna then it’s best to aim at a final mowing height of around 2-4cm.
+If you have used a ryegrass based turf such as Jubilee or Garden Lawn then it’s best to aim at a final mowing height of around 2-4cm.
 Grass that is kept slightly longer is a lot more durable and copes better with drought, frost and the threat of disease.

 Your lawn should still be watered every day so mow it immediately before irrigating it – that way it should be reasonably dry.

 For the first cut, set the mower on its highest setting and just nip off the top of the grass blades.
 Reducing the height by around 20% is just perfect for this time.
 The grass plants have already been stressed by being harvested, rolled up and re-laid so you need to be gentle with them for a few weeks yet.

 You can mow again in about a week’s time and thereafter once or twice a week as you see fit.